Peacebuilding on Campus

 At chapel and other campus events, you will hear from visiting scholars, international service volunteers, and alumni working locally and globally for social justice issues.

 “Talk-backs” afterward provide time for students to ask questions and get to know speakers, such as Leymah Gbowee, a peacebuilding graduate student who helped end the Liberian civil war.
-She now heads Women Peace and Security Network Africa.
+She won the Nobel Peace Prize and now heads Women Peace and Security Network Africa.

 Student clubs like Peace Fellowship raise awareness about social justice and peace issues.
 Become a member and lead events that focus on refugees in Darfur, investment issues in Israel, or other justice issues you’re passionate about.
 Join Earthkeepers and be part of a student group working to build peace with Creation, another emphasis at EMU.